open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-instrumentation/README.md

 ## Instrumentation for ES Modules In NodeJS (experimental)

 As the module loading mechanism for ESM is different than CJS, you need to select a custom loader so instrumentation can load hook on the esm module it want to patch.
-To do so, you must provide the `--experimental-loader=import-in-the-middle/hook.mjs` flag to the `node` binary.
-Alternatively you can set the `NODE_OPTIONS` environment variable to `--experimental-loader=import-in-the-middle/hook.mjs`.
+To do so, you must provide the `--experimental-loader=@opentelemetry/instrumentation/hook.mjs --experimental-import-meta-resolve` flag to the `node` binary.
+Alternatively you can set the `NODE_OPTIONS` environment variable to `NODE_OPTIONS="--experimental-loader=@opentelemetry/instrumentation/hook.mjs --experimental-import-meta-resolve"`.
+To avoid using the `--experimental-import-meta-resolve` flag, the hook file can be referenced directly from the `import-in-the-middle` library as `--experimental-loader=import-in-the-middle/hook.mjs`.
 As the ESM module loader from NodeJS is experimental, so is our support for it.
 Feel free to provide feedback or report issues about it.

 ## License